YuZhengYYDS/AwesomeMLP/README.md

 # AWESOME MLP Tutoriol

 This is a modified version for building an MLP network from the Book Neural Networks and Deep Learning written by Michael Nielsen.
-Sevral modification includes fixing lower version python codes couldn't work in the environment of py3.0+.
+Several modifications include fixing older Python code that was incompatible with the Python 3.0+ environment.

 ## Purpose
 This repository mainly serves as a tutoriol for beginners focused on studying MLP built from scratch.
 I will include my handwritten notes later.